Today’s indie app of the day is Krypton Anonymous Browser. This browser focuses on privacy and has features like tracker blocking and Tor built in!

 Google requires government agencies to submit probable-cause warrants before handing over user data while an update to the outdated Electronic Communications Privacy Act of 1986 is still in the works.

-If you live in the USA and you’re worried about someone reading embarrassing emails in your Gmail inbox, you may soon... be able to relax a little.
-In case an amendment proposed by Senate Judiciary Chairman Patrick Leahy (D-VT) passes, police will need a warrant to get access to your email.
-As it stands now, they can...
+If you live in the USA and you’re worried about someone reading embarrassing emails in your Gmail inbox, you may soon be able to relax a little.
+In case an amendment proposed by Senate Judiciary...
+Chairman Patrick Leahy (D-VT) passes, police will need a warrant to get access to your email.
+As it stands now, they can get it by just asking.Introducing the ECPA

 So here’s the scenario: You have your own home network.
 It’s never been compromised as far as you know and it’s basically for sharing connections with tablets and smart-phones.
 Your WiFi hub is dutifully spitting out and receiving packets.
 One day, you get a notice from the MPAA saying you have a DMCA violation.
 They note they found it through your open WiFi network.
 Illegal?
 Not according to one federal judge in Illinois.